clEsperanto/CLIc/docs/clic_compile_guide.md

 ![cmake-2](./screen-2.png)

 4. Unfold Tiff, OpenCL, and **Undefined groups**
-5. if Tiff field are marked Not-Found
-    - add path to tiff include folder to `TIFF_INCLUDE_DIR`
-    - add path to tiff library to `TIFF_LIBRARY`
-6. if OpenCL field are marked Not-Found
+5. if OpenCL field are marked Not-Found
     - add path to OpenCL include folder to `OpenCL_INCLUDE_DIR`
     - add path to OpenCL library to `OpenCL_LIBRARY`
-7. if CLIc field are marked Not-Found
+6. if CLIc field are marked Not-Found
     - add path to CLIc folder to `CLIc_DIR`
-8. if "build shared libs" is ticked, untick this checkbox
+7. if "build shared libs" is ticked, untick this checkbox
-9. run the **Configure button** (again)
+8. run the **Configure button** (again)

 ![cmake-3](./screen-3.png)

-10. run the **Generate button**
+9. run the **Generate button**
-11. compile and modify the project
+10. compile and modify the project
     - (Unix makefile) run command *make* in the build folder
     - (Xcode/VSC++) open the project in the build folder and compile it